 Carara Biological Reserve Hike

-West of San Jose lies Carara Biological Reserve.
+West of San Jose on the Central Pacific coast lies Carara Biological Reserve.
 The reserve holds one of the last remaining wild scarlet macaw populations.
 From mangroves to rainforests, there are a variety of ecosystems within the park to explore.
 Be on the lookout for monkeys, sloths, and a variety of bird species.
-Carara translates to crocodile.
-So it’s no surprise that the adjoining Tarcoles River is the perfect place to add on a crocodile tour.
-A guided 3 hour Carara Hike can be arranged from the Central Pacific Coast or the San Jose area.
-Carara is ideal for the novice hiker and travelers with disabilities as the land is relatively flat and audio-visual and haptic technologies are speckled throughout the park.
+Tarcoles River, situated right next to the park, is the perfect place to add on a crocodile tour.
+A guided four-hour Carara National Park Tour can be arranged from the Central Pacific coast or the San Jose area.
+Carara is ideal for the novice hiker and travelers with disabilities as the land is relatively flat and the first loop trail (The Universal Trail) within the park is paved.
+Audio-visual and haptic technologies are speckled throughout the park.

 Santa Juana Mountain Hike